-This is a huge issue in the outsourcing industry, and can be a huge cause of concern for those people who have never worked with an offshore team - many managers who have onshore/offshore couplings report that prior to implementing this structure, this is the #1 fear about offshoring their onshore folks report.
+This is a huge issue in the outsourcing industry, and it can be a huge cause of concern for those people who have never worked with an offshore team.
+Many managers who have onshore/offshore couplings report that, prior to implementing this structure, this is the #1 fear about offshoring among their onshore folks.

 (Disclosure: at Rethink Staffing – which I founded and run – we use implementation coordinators and a standard set of tools to prevent this feeling from turning into an accepted fact from day 1 – contact us to find out how.)

 Email, while necessary for some things, should be limited in its use.
-Email is an asynchronous communication method - asynchronous meaning not at the same time.
+Email is an asynchronous communication method – asynchronous meaning not at the same time.
 If you work in the same physical office with someone and want to talk to them, just them, would you send them an email or would you turn around and just talk to them.
-Of course you would do the latter.
+Of course, you would do the latter.
 If you use email (with or without a time difference) you automatically cause a delay in communication.
-That may be okay for some things, but generally is not in today’s working world.
+That may be okay for some things but generally, it’s not in today’s working world.

 3. Have regular meetings with your offshore staff

 As a manager, you wouldn’t have a team in the next office that you didn’t check in with regularly.
 Again, there should be no difference with your offshore teammate.
-If you’re having regular team or group meetings, then make sure the offshore person is included; and it should be the same with all-company meetings (even if they work for a vendor).
+If you’re having regular meetings with your team, then make sure the offshore person is included.
+And, it should be the same with all-company meetings (even if they’re working for a vendor).

 For the buddy relationship between the offshore and onshore person, you’ll want to meet daily initially.
 This daily interaction is critical for doing 3 key things:

-1) clarifying workflow to ensure tasks are being done in the right order,
+1) clarifying workflow to make sure tasks are being done in the right order,

 2) giving the offshore team member any supplemental training that may be needed as tasks are done (especially new ones), and